traud/asterisk-amr/README.md

 ## Installing the patch

-The patch was built on top of Asterisk 13.10.
-If you use a newer version and the patch fails, please, [report](http://help.github.com/articles/creating-an-issue/)!
+At least Asterisk 13.7 is required.
+These changes were last tested with Asterisk 13.22 (and Asterisk 16.0).
+If you use a newer version and the patch fails, please, [report](https://help.github.com/articles/creating-an-issue/)!

     cd /usr/src/
     wget downloads.asterisk.org/pub/telephony/asterisk/asterisk-13-current.tar.gz
     tar zxf ./asterisk*
     cd ./asterisk*
-    sudo apt-get --assume-yes install build-essential autoconf libssl-dev libncurses-dev libnewt-dev libxml2-dev libsqlite3-dev uuid-dev libjansson-dev libblocksruntime-dev
+    sudo apt --no-install-recommends --assume-yes install autoconf automake build-essential pkg-config libedit-dev libjansson-dev libsqlite3-dev uuid-dev libxslt1-dev xmlstarlet

 Install libraries:

 If you do not want transcoding but pass-through only (because of license issues) please, skip this step.
 To support transcoding, you’ll need to install OpenCORE AMR, for example in Debian/Ubuntu:

-    sudo apt-get --assume-yes install libopencore-amrnb-dev libopencore-amrwb-dev libvo-amrwbenc-dev
+    sudo apt --assume-yes install libopencore-amrnb-dev libopencore-amrwb-dev libvo-amrwbenc-dev

 Apply all patches: